+International students should review the Curricular Practical Training (CPT) requirements on the Office of Global Services (OGS) website.
 Students on F-1, J-1, and other visas that allow curricular practical training (CPT) are permitted to go on co-op under a co-op coordinator’s supervision.
-Upon acceptance of a job, international students are required to complete CPT Authorization Request Form 150 and follow the instructions to gain needed work authorization.
+Upon acceptance of a job, international students are required to complete CPT Authorization Request Form and follow the instructions to gain needed work authorization.
 During the process, students should work closely with their co-op coordinator and the Office of Global Services (OGS).

 While many employers hire international students or permanent residents, some (such as government contractors requiring US security clearance) are unable to do so.
 International students may consider a “home country co-op,” returning to their country of origin during the six-month work period.
 This does not affect your CPT authorization, and for some students it provides a welcome “vacation” from studying in the United States.
 Students considering this option should discuss it with their co-op coordinator as early as possible.